-Buying Dr Martens, sometimes called Doc Martens, can be a big deal since they aren’t exactly cheap.
-They’re actually rather pricey, but their quality makes them worth it.
-This is the type of purchase where you might be doing a little research before you buy, like you might be right now.
-You might even be Googling something similar to “Do Dr Martens run big or small?” and it brought you here.
+Buying Dr. Martens, sometimes called Doc Martens, can be a big deal since they aren’t exactly cheap.
+The quality makes Dr Martens worth the splurge, but this is the type of purchase where it really makes sense to do a little research before you buy.
+If you are wondering “Do Dr. Martens run big or small?”, I am here to help.

-What I’ve done in this article is gather customer feedback from Amazon and maybe a few other places regarding whether or not Dr Martens fit true to size.
-The following screenshot shows what Amazon reviewers are saying about the Dr. Martens Women’s Jadon Boot.
+What I’ve done in this article is gather customer feedback from online retailers and customer reviews regarding whether or not Dr Martens fit true to size.

 Are Dr Martens true to size?

-They’re definitely great boots from a established and trusted brand but it seems like there’s a more than fair chance that they run a bit big.
-Most of the reviews saying to buy a size smaller were 5 star reviewers who loved their Dr Martens, they just wanted you to know to order down a size because these boots run big.
-The reviewers telling you to buy your size because Dr Martens run true to size were doing the same thing, trying to help.
-If you are worried about sizing, you might want to order a half size down from your normal size to err on the side of caution, if your normal size is a half-size since Dr. Martens don’t have half sizes.
-A quote from a forum post I came across from a woman who owns many pairs of Dr Martens: “I’m a 6.5 and I always get 6 and it never fails.”.
+The bottom line?
+If you are worried about sizing, you might want to order a half size down from your normal shoe size to err on the side of caution.
+This is especially true if your normal size is a half-size since Dr. Martens doesn’t offer half sizes.
+A quote from a forum post I came across from a woman who owns many pairs of Dr Martens is illustrative: “I’m a 6.5 and I always get 6 and it never fails.”

-For instance, if your normal size is a size 6.5, then a size 6 should be a good fit with Dr. Martens.
-If your normal size is a size 6, then just order a size 6 and it may be a little big.
+If your normal shoe size is a size 6.5, then a size 6 should be a good fit with Dr. Martens.
+If your normal size is a size 6, then just order a size 6 and prepare for the possibility it may be a little big.
 A comfy pair of socks will help make up for the extra wiggle room if the shoes run a little bit big for you.

 Do Dr Martens stretch out?